Emotional abuse can have several long- and short-term effects. These might be physical, psychological, or both.

 Marriage does not give anyone the right to abuse their partner physically, sexually, emotionally, or in any other way.
-The signs of emotional abuse within a marriage are similar to those of emotional abuse within a nonmarital relationship.
+The signs of emotional abuse within marriage are similar to those of emotional abuse within a nonmarital relationship and may include:

 Emotional abuse in the workplace

-Being subjected to emotional abuse in the workplace may result in unfinished tasks.
-However, more importantly, it can have deeper emotional effects on a person’s self-esteem and self-worth.
+Emotional abuse in the workplace may result in poor performance and have deeper emotional effects on a person’s self-esteem and self-worth.

-There are several signs of emotional abuse that a person can and should look out for.
-According to the National Domestic Violence Hotline, some signs of emotional abuse within a romantic or marital relationship to watch for include:
+There are several signs of emotional abuse to look out for.
+According to the National Domestic Violence Hotline, some signs of emotional abuse within a relationship include:

-- use of weapons as a means of threatening
+- using weapons as a means of threatening

 - withholding affection as a punishment